great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_mysql_datasource.rst

         #.  **Create or copy a yaml config.**

                 Parameters can be set as strings, or passed in as environment variables.
-In the following example, a yaml config is configured for a ``SimpleSqlalchemyDatasource`` with associated credentials passed in as environment variables.
+In the following example, a yaml config is configured for a ``SimpleSqlalchemyDatasource`` with associated credentials passed in as strings.
                 ``SimpleSqlalchemyDatasource`` is a sub-class of ``Datasource`` that automatically configures a ``SqlDataConnector``, and is one you will probably want to use in connecting data living in a sql database.
 More information on ``Datasources`` in GE 0.13 can found in :ref:`Core Great Expectations Concepts document. <reference__core_concepts>`